Al-Barakah (Islamic State administrative district): Politics and governance

-IS sign in al-Shaddadah which proclaims that "Whoever does not judge by what Allah has revealed - then it is those who are the disbelievers"; this edict was used as justification for several executions in al-Shaddadah.
+IS sign in Al-Shaddadah citing Surah Al-Ma'idah 44, "And whoever does not judge by what Allah has revealed, then those are disbelievers"; this verse was used as justification for several executions in Al-Shaddadah.

 After taking control, the Islamic State started to provide public services and hired many people who had previously worked for Syrian state services.
-For instance, it hired "all" state-employed electricians in the area to repair power lines in al-Barakah.
-In governing al-Barakah, IS also attempted to coopt local Arab tribes and clans.
-In doing so, it exploited lingering anti-Kurdish sentiment among al-Hasakah Governorate's Arab population.
+For instance, it hired "all" state-employed electricians in the area to repair power lines in Al-Barakah.
+In governing Al-Barakah, IS also attempted to coopt local Arab tribes and clans.
+In doing so, it exploited lingering anti-Kurdish sentiment among Al-Hasakah Governorate's Arab population.
 IS had originally "downplay[ed] accusations of anti-Kurdish racism" and presented itself as pan-Sunni organization which regarded ethnicity as unimportant.
-Consequently, a significant number of Kurds actually joined IS in al-Hasakah Governorate.
+Consequently, a significant number of Kurds actually joined IS in Al-Hasakah Governorate.
 Over time, however, the Islamic State's relations with the Kurdish population of Syria in general worsened due to the successes of the mostly Kurdish YPG/YPJ.
 As many Arabs feared Kurdish expansionism, IS thus started to present itself as defender of the Arab population and employed anti-Kurdish rhetoric.
-This tactic had some success, even convincing former Arab critics of IS that the jihadists' rule over al-Hasakah Governorate was preferable to the YPG/YPJ.
-Militant anti-Kurdish members of the Arab Tayy and Jibur tribes sided with IS in order to defend al-Barakah Province from the YPG-led Eastern al-Hasakah offensive of 2015.
+This tactic had some success, even convincing former Arab critics of IS that the jihadists' rule over Al-Hasakah Governorate was preferable to the YPG/YPJ.
+Militant anti-Kurdish members of the Arab Tayy and Jibur tribes sided with IS in order to defend Al-Barakah Province from the YPG-led Eastern Al-Hasakah offensive of 2015.